-Inspired by the Corn Exchange in Paris and originally covered with a huge segmented glass dome, this remarkable building was designed as the Prince Regent's riding stables and was finally completed in 1805.
-Part of the famous Royal Pavilion Estate, it was later converted into a Concert Hall in 1866 and became the most fashionable and culturally significant venue in the south.
+Inspired by the Paris Corn Exchange and originally covered with a huge segmented glass dome, this remarkable building was designed as the Prince Regent's riding stables and was finally completed in 1805.
+Part of the famous Royal Pavilion Estate, it was later converted into a Concert Hall in 1867 and became the most fashionable and culturally significant venue in the south.
 It was restored again in 1935 with a resplendent art-deco interior, and showcased some of the world's biggest names in entertainment.

 Brighton Dome closed for renovation in 1999 and was then officially re-opened three years later in 2002 by Princess Anne.
 The Concert Hall now boasts improved sight lines, a seating capacity of up to 1800 and removable stalls for extended performance space.